boost2464/kilo-clone/README.md

-# Learning C by creating a Kilo Clone Tex Editor.
+# Learning C by creating a Kilo Clone Tex Editor